 The analysis of the District's major funds begins on page 16.
 Fund financial reports provide detailed information about the District's major funds.
-The District's major funds are the General, Building, and Bond Redemption.
+The District's major funds are the General and Bond Redemption Funds.

 Governmental Funds.
 Most of District's activities are reported in the governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end available for spending in future periods.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the District's general government operations and the basic services it provides.
 Governmental fund information helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance educational programs.
 The relationship between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds is reconciled in the financial statements of the Governmental Funds.
-The District's governmental funds consist of the General, Capital Projects, Building, Food Service, and Bond Redemption.
+The District's governmental funds consist of the General, Capital Projects, Food Service, Pupil Activity and Bond Redemption.
 The General Fund accounts for the majority of the District's instruction and support operations.
-The Building Fund accounts for the District's bond proceeds to acquire new buildings and equipment.
 The Food Service Fund accounts for financial transactions related to the food service operations.
+The Pupil Activity Fund accounts for financial transactions related to school-sponsored pupil organizations and activities.
 The Capital Projects Fund accounts for the District's funding for capital needs, and the Bond Redemption Fund accounts for the repayment of the District's general obligation debt.